koloraben/subscriberbc/README.md

 ## Overview

-Crud Operation on subscriber at canalplus
+Crud Operation on subscriber at chouchou

 ## Project Structure